oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-AdminClient/bidirectional-data-replication-using-AdminClient.md

        ```
       After this script runs successfully, data replication begins between thw `DBNORTH` and `DBSOUTH` PDBs.

-    In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive.oby` script runs.
+    In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive_adminclient.sh` script runs.

 ## Task 2: Add DML to DBNORTH and DBSOUTH PDBs